 - Some people are only comfortable with their spectacles that they use daily and hence they can use the same ones by removing their arms and fixing the glasses within the mask, so they fit snuggly within it.

-- Some people are allergic or uncomfortable to wear contact lenses or other options, and in such instance, they can only enjoy the underwater with their own glasses.
+- Some people are allergic or uncomfortable to wear contact lenses or other options, and in such instances, they can only enjoy the underwater with their own glasses.

-- Regardless of the concerns associated with using the prescription glasses under water, they can be safely used if you are only snorkeling around a cave or shallow waters, where there isn’t too much pressure on your face mask.
+- Regardless of the concerns associated with using prescription glasses underwater, they can be safely used if you are only snorkeling around a cave or shallow waters, where there isn’t too much pressure on your face mask.

 - Eyeglasses may not be an option underwater due to the difference of index of refraction between water and air – different lenses have varying indexes of retraction.